Dental Implants FAQs (Frequently Asked Questions)

 How much do dental implants cost?

 Dental implants are generally seen as a good investment as they last 2-3 times longer than a bridge or denture.
-Learn more about the cost of dental implants here.

 Who is a good candidate for dental implants?